-

 Journey through the resources below to explore pivotal moments in Black history education, such as the creation of The Summer Writing Institute and the introduction of the African American Studies course in middle and high schools throughout the district.

-The Black History Summer Writing Institute
+The African American History Summer Program

 -